 Skip to main content

-Baseten Delivery Network (BDN) reduces cold start times by mirroring your model weights to Baseten’s infrastructure and caching them close to your pods.
-Instead of downloading hundreds of gigabytes from Hugging Face, S3, or GCS on every scale-up, BDN mirrors weights once and serves them from multi-tier caches.
+Baseten Delivery Network (BDN) reduces cold start times by mirroring your model weights to Baseten’s infrastructure and caching them close to your replicas.
+Instead of downloading hundreds of gigabytes from sources like Hugging Face, Amazon S3, or Google Cloud Storage on every scale-up, BDN mirrors weights once and serves them from multi-tier caches.
 Configure BDN using the weights key in your config.
 This works with both Model class deployments and custom Docker images.

 Get started